 Khasi Tribe

 The Khasi tribe follows a matrilineal system, where lineage and inheritance pass through women.
 They are deeply connected to forest conservation, evident in sacred groves like Mawphlang.
 The cleanest village in Asia, Mawlynnong village, is home to the Khasi tribes.
 Khasi music, folklore, and architecture are integral to Meghalaya’s identity.
-Khasi tribe also has 7 sub tribes.
+The Khasi tribe also has 7 sub tribes.
 One of them is the Pnar tribe.
-Behdienkhlam Festival, one of the best celebrated festivals in Meghalaya by Pnars tribes
+Behdienkhlam Festival, one of the best celebrated festivals in Meghalaya by the Pnars tribes

 Garo Tribe